Skip to main content

 Frequently Asked Questions

-VARLET is a role playing game with drama and science fiction themes.
+VARLET is a tactical role playing game with fantasy, romance, drama, anime and others themes.

 VARLET is available on Nintendo Switch, PC, PlayStation 5, Windows and others.